php/php-langspec/spec/15-interfaces.md

 Name | Purpose
 ---- | -------
 `current` | This instance method returns the element at the current position.
 `key` |This instance method returns the key of the current element.
-On failure, it returns `NULL`; otherwise, it returns the scalar value of the key.
+On failure, it returns `null`; otherwise, it returns the scalar value of the key.
 `next` | This instance method moves the current position forward to the next element.
 It returns no value.
 From within a `foreach` statement, this method is called after each loop.
 `rewind` |  This instance method resets the current position to the first element.
 It returns no value.
 From within a `foreach` statement, this method is called once, at the beginning.
 `valid` | This instance method checks if the current position is valid.
 It takes no arguments.
-It returns a bool value of `TRUE` to indicate the current position is valid; `FALSE`, otherwise.
+It returns a bool value of `true` to indicate the current position is valid; `false`, otherwise.
 This method is called after each call to [`Iterator::rewind()`](http://php.net/manual/iterator.rewind.php) and [`Iterator::next()`](http://php.net/manual/iterator.next.php).

 ###Interface `IteratorAggregate`